YspCoder/react-native-txc-player/README.md

 cd ios && pod install
 ```

-The iOS target links the `SuperPlayer` CocoaPod and requires that you set a licence before playback (see [Licence](#licence) below).
+The iOS target links the `TXLiteAVSDK_Player_Premium` CocoaPod and requires that you set a licence before playback (see [Licence](#licence) below).

 ### Android

 No manual steps are required.
-The library pulls in `com.tencent.liteav:LiteAVSDK_Player` and registers a Fabric view.
-If you work behind a firewall that blocks Tencent's Maven mirror, add a mirror that can resolve `LiteAVSDK_Player` to your root Gradle repositories.
+The library depends on `com.tencent.liteav:LiteAVSDK_Player_Premium:latest.release`, which uses LiteAV's automatic AAR loader.
+Make sure your Gradle repositories include either Tencent's public mirror or the official LiteAV artifact host (`https://liteavsdk-1252463788.cos.ap-guangzhou.myqcloud.com/release`) so the loader can fetch the Premium package.

 ## Licence